Middle Eastern Languages and Cultures

 MELC 291Dissertation Writing Workshop4

-Each student specializing in Egyptology or Middle Eastern Archaeology must acquire practical experience in archaeology or museum studies.
+Each student specializing in Egyptology or Middle Eastern Art and Archaeology must acquire practical experience in archaeology or museum studies.
 The student should confer with his or her examination committee on ways of gaining this experience, which may include participation in excavations, study in approved museums, or other activities related to fieldwork and approved by the examination committee.

 Foreign Language(s)